-Credit scores help lenders evaluate if they want to do business with you.
-FICO® Scores, which range from a low of 300 to a high of 850, are the most widely-used type of credit scores.
-However, other scoring models may also use the 300 to 850 scoring range.
-While 300 is the lowest credit score, the reality is that almost nobody has a score that low.
-For the most part, a score below 580 is considered " bad credit."
-The average FICO Score in the U.S. is 704.
+Credit scores help lenders evaluate whether they want to do business with you.
+The FICO® Score☉ , which is the most widely used scoring model, falls in a range that goes up to 850.
+The lowest credit score in this range is 300.
+But the reality is that almost nobody has a score that low.
+For the most part, a score below 580 is considered "bad credit."
+The average FICO® Score in the U.S. is 704.

 When you apply for a loan or credit card, lenders want to know if you will be a responsible borrower who stays on top of payments.
 Credit scores are an important way businesses can get a sense of how good (or bad) you are at repaying your debts.

 If I Have a Low Credit Score, Will I Automatically Be Turned down for a Loan?